valeriomaiolo/pd-wdf/README.md

 # pd-wdf
-Towards VA modeling through Wave Digital Filters in Pure Data.
+Towards Virtual Analog modeling through Wave Digital Filters in Pure Data.

-Here, a simple example of RC low-pass filter in which a 3X3 scattering matrix is involved.
+Here, a simple example of an RC low-pass filter in which a 3X3 scattering matrix is involved.

 Parameters, such as capacitance and resistance, are available to be changed in real-time.